ska-sa/katgpucbf/doc/fgpu.design.rst

 saturation function, we can access the CUDA functionality through inline PTX assembly (OpenCL C has an equivalent function).

-Fine delays are computed using the ``sincospi`` function, which saves both a multiplication by :math:`\pi` and a range reduction.
+Fine delays and the twiddle factor for the Cooley-Tukey transformation are computed using the ``sincospi`` function, which saves both a multiplication by :math:`\pi` and a range reduction.

 Coarse delays
 ^^^^^^^^^^^^^